GET IN TOUCH

 What should I do if I owe money but can't pay it in full?

-You still have several options if you owe money and cannot pay your entire balance.
+You still have several options if you cannot pay your entire balance.
 The IRS offers short-term extensions, long-term installment agreements, and hardship programs like Currently Not Collectible status.
 Each option depends on your income and assets.
 Responding quickly, explaining your financial situation, and contacting the IRS can help prevent levy actions and keep your account in good standing.

-How does Texas law affect IRS collection actions?
+Does Texas law affect IRS collection actions?

 Can the IRS use wage garnishment to collect unpaid taxes?